-Quizzes don’t have to be competitive, the main objective is to have fun.
-But, if you want to be more serious about, make teams of equal ability and have a quiz competition.
+Quizzes don’t have to be competitive; the main objective is to have fun.
+If you want to be more serious about it, make teams of equal ability and have a quiz competition.

-Group activity, if you have different abilities in the group always ask the participants not to answer until all the ABC options are read out.
-That will give everyone a chance to give their opinion, not just the fast thinkers.
+If you have different abilities within the group, always ask the participants not to answer until all the answer options are read out.
+That will give everyone a chance to share their opinion, not just the fast thinkers.

-Middle stage memory care / dementia, stress that it is not a competition, encourage guessing of the answer even if they don’t know it.
-You can also just give two of the three options if you want to make it easier.
+With early to middle-stage memory care/dementia, stress that it is not a competition.
+Encourage guessing the answer even if the participant doesn’t know it.
+You can also give two instead of three options if you want to make it easier.
 The objective is inclusive, active participation where nobody feels silly for getting it wrong.

 Use this as an opportunity for reminiscing about the different topics in the questions.